vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

      more frames they need.
-     A filter's "getframe" function will be called from multiple threads at a time with activation reason arInitial, but only one thread will call it with activation reason arAllFramesReady.
+     A filter's "getframe" function will be called from multiple threads at a time with activation reason arInitial, but only one thread will call it with activation reason arAllFramesReady at a time.

    * fmUnordered

+     Only one thread can call the filter's "getframe" function at a time.
-     For filters that modify their internal state every request.
+     Useful for filters that modify or examine their internal state to determine which frames to request.

    * fmSerial

-     For source filters and compatibility with other filtering architectures.
+     For compatibility with other filtering architectures.
      The filter's "getframe" function only ever gets called from one thread at a time.
+Unlike fmUnordered only one frame is processed at a time.

 .. _VSNodeFlags: